Industry Analysis & Industry Trends

-The distribution of printers is heavily concentrated in Ontario, Quebec and British Columbia provinces.
-Together, these provinces account for over 80.0% of commercial printers.
-The distribution of commercial printers trends in line with the distribution of paper mills and the industry' key downstream clients in publishing, retail and advertising industries.
-Over the past five years, both British Columbia and Manitoba have increased their share of the market slightly, while printers have consolidated their share of printing facilities in Ontario and Alberta.
+The distribution of printers is heavily concentrated in Ontario, Quebec and British Columbia.
+Together, these provinces account for more than 80.0% of commercial printers.
+The distribution of commercial printers trends in line with the distribution of paper mills and the industry's key downstream clients in publishing, retail and advertising industries.

 Ontario accounts for 46.2% of printers in Canada, according to the latest data from Statistics Canada.
 This marks a slight decline compared with 2012, largely because of consolidation due to the high level of competition in the province.
 Given that Ontario is a key paper-manufacturing sector, industry operators choose to be located near this key source of inputs.
 Furthermore, the province has 41.4% o.. purchase to read more